-Students in grades 2nd through 5th will be dropped off and picked up at the parking lot behind the Rec Center (The side of our building).
+Students will be dropped off and picked up at the parking lot behind the Rec Center (The side of our building).
+Please have your number card displayed upon arrival for ease of pickup or identification card ready to be shown.